Greece Moments Greece Moments

 A wonder of the ancient world

-Due to its age, the 1,036 m long tunnel is a real wonder of the world and a Masterpiece of engineering.
+Due to its age, the 1,036 m long tunnel is a real wonder of the world and a masterpiece of engineering.
 It bores through the massive rock of the Ampelos Mountains to a spring, which can be visited today on a tour (with advance reservation).

 eupalinos tunnel samos tour